Resident participation structure

 From the BRF the elected Vice-Chairman (always a resident member) attends the Housing Committee to report on residents’ views.

 The Area Housing Panels (AHPs) bring together two nominated from each accredited RA within the following areas:

 - Southern (Tooting)

-AHP meetings are held four times a year in each of the four areas and are chaired by either the Chairman or Deputy Chairman of the HROSC.
+AHP meetings are held four times a year in each of the four areas and are chaired by either the Chairman or Deputy Chairman of the Housing Committee.
 At the AHP each association can raise issues concerning the management of their estate/block.

-- These meetings assess and comment on the delivery of housing services and our performance
+- Assess and comment on the delivery of housing services and our performance

 The Sheltered Residents Focus Group has been created to recognise that tenants in sheltered schemes receive some different housing services, and these meetings keep residents informed about services available to older people living in the borough.